cloudera-labs/envelope/README.md

 ##### Translation

 A translator interprets the messages from a queue source as typed records.
-Envelope uses Avro `GenericRecord`s as the in-memory record format between the stages of the pipeline.
+Envelope uses Apache Avro `GenericRecord`s as the in-memory record format between the stages of the pipeline.
 The translated records are registered as a Spark SQL temporary table named "stream".

 Envelope provides translator implementations for delimited messages, key-value pair messages, and serialized Avro records.
 User-provided implementations can be referenced if they extend the `Translator` class.